Environment

 Our zero vision

-In 2020, Swedavia reached its goal of zero fossil carbon dioxide emissions from its own airport operations.
+In 2020, Swedavia achieved the company’s goal of no fossil carbon dioxide emissions from airport operations run under our own management.

-There is extensive work behind our success in achieving zero fossil carbon dioxide emissions.
-We purchase green electricity for all of our operations, our uninterruptible power supply runs on hydrotreated vegetable oil (HVO), our vehicle fleet runs on HVO, fossil-free gas or green electricity, and we purchase biogasol and biogas.
+Extensive work underpins our success in achieving zero fossil carbon dioxide emissions.
+We purchase green electricity for all our operations, the back-up power supply runs on hydrotreated vegetable oil (HVO), our vehicle fleet runs on HVO, fossil-free gas or green electricity, and we purchase liquefied petroleum gas (biogasol) and biogas.

 Expanded climate work

-The next goal is to have all the airports accredited at the ACA 4+ level, which means that agents for de-icing runways/aircraft and coolants will be included in the measurements.
+The next goal is to have all the airports accredited at the ACA 5+ level, which means that compounds to de-ice runways/aircraft and coolants are to be included in the measurements.
 We shall also work to a greater extent to engage and work together with other companies and organisations that have significant carbon dioxide emissions at the airports in order to continue reducing emissions together.
 Over time, all the operations at our airports will switch to renewable energy sources.
-This work is in line with the Intergovernmental Panel on Climate Change’s goal not to exceed a 1.5 C degree rise in global warming as well as Swedavia’s strategy and goals for proactive climate change adaptation.
+This work is in line with the International Panel on Climate Change’s goal not to exceed a 1.5 degree rise in global warming as well as Swedavia’s strategy and goals for proactive climate change adaptation.

 Noise

 Bromma Airport is a city airport, and that means people reside in the vicinity of the airport who may be affected by operations.
-The noise issue is Bromma Airport’s highest priority environmental issue, and we work continuously to find possibilities to reduce noise levels in nearby residential areas.
 Bromma Stockholm Airport strives to maintain a good dialogue with our neighbours.
 We hold neighbourhood meetings on a regular basis, where there is discussion about what the airport can do to minimise potential disruptions.

 Chemicals